All about Icelandic Language Day

 Only around 340 000 people are speaking the Icelandic language in the world today.
 And even if it might seem that the language will disappear, we can´t forget that it survived the centuries under many severe conditions.
 Icelandic also has a fascinating alphabet.
 You won´t find letters such as C, W, Q, and Z, but it includes Ð, Æ, Þ, and Ö, letters not common in most languages.

 One amazing thing about Icelandic is how some of the words were created while making perfect sense.
 For example “ástfanginn” (in love) are two words together - love & captured, “mörgæs” (penguin) means - mör (fat) + gæs (goose), or ”geimfari” (astronaut) = geim (space) + fari (traveler).
 Everything makes perfect sense and yet sounds just fabulous.

 Eyjafjallajökull - eyja (island) + fjalla (mountain) + jökull (glacier)

-We are sure that you can read it as easy as it looks.
-If you are coming to Iceland for a visit or you have moved here from another country, Icelandic language and its grammar might be pretty hard to learn.
+We are sure that you can read it as easily as it looks.
+If you are coming to Iceland for a visit or you have moved here from another country, the Icelandic language and its grammar might be pretty hard to learn.
 Yes, nobody said it is smooth.
-But then one day in 2011, by many countries raised and currently in New York City-based writer and illustrator Eunsan Huh came to visit Iceland.
-She fell in love with glaciers and volcanos covered country and after a few years published a book - pictographic travel guide for everyone coming to Iceland.
-And because the book is pure fun and education as well, we asked Eunsan a few questions about the book itself, but also about how learning the Icelandic language makes her feel.
+But then one day in 2011, many countries raised, and currently in New York City-based writer and illustrator Eunsan Huh came to visit Iceland.
+She fell in love with the glaciers and volcanos-covered country and after a few years published a book - a pictographic travel guide for everyone coming to Iceland.
+And because the book is pure fun and educational as well, we asked Eunsan a few questions about the book itself, but also about how learning the Icelandic language makes her feel.